TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 .. _be-layout-frontend:

-Output of a Backend Layout in the Frontend
+Output of a backend layout in the frontend
 ==========================================

 The backend layout to be used on a certain page gets determined either by the backend layout being chosen directly and